 Wave propagation in real environment.
 The ionosphere, the non-ionized atmosphere, and the ground.
 Physical characterization of the medium and electromagnetic description.

 Propagation in the ionosphere and impact on Global Navigation Satellite Systems (GNSS).
 Refraction, attenuation, Faraday rotation, phase and group delay.
-The role of the Earth magnetic field.

 Propagation in the non-ionized atmosphere (troposphere) and impact on radio relay links, and Earth to space (HAPs, LEO, MEO, GEO satellites, Deep Space probes) links.
 Clear air propagation: refraction, attenuation and scintillation.
 Propagation through clouds.
 Adverse weather disturbances: attenuation, depolarization, electromagnetic interference due to hydrometeors.